-Llew Summers was born Christchurch, New Zealand in 1947 and has been sculpting for more than 50 years.
-In 1971 he held his first exhibition of 27 works, and since then has held many one-man shows as well as exhibiting alongside other artists.
+Llew Summers was born Christchurch, New Zealand in 1947 and died 2019, he had been sculpting for more than 50 years.
+In 1971 he held his first exhibition of 27 works, and since then held many one-man shows as well as exhibiting alongside other artists.

 “What’s important to me is to get a balance between the physical and the spiritual in life.
 We’re given a soul and we’re given a body.
 Sculpture is a nice balance because works can be made which are deep and meaningful, but they require your physical body to produce them.
 Works must have soul, rather than being merely clever or smart.”

 In 2000 he was commissioned to carve a set of Stations of the Cross for the Cathedral of the Blessed Sacrament in Christchurch.
 His depiction of the crucified Christ caused some controversy (to which he is no stranger) due to Christ being naked and Llew reluctantly added a plaster loin cloth.
 The Stations inspired the writer Bernadette Hall to write a series of poems, or meditations, and these were published, along with images of the works, in a book: The Way of the Cross.
 The Stations and Hall’s poems in turn became the inspiration for New Zealand composer Anthony Ritchie’s fourth symphony, Opus 171, Stations.
 The work was written for the Christchurch Symphony Orchestra (CSO) and was dedicated to those who suffered in the major earthquakes that hit Christchurch in 2010/2011.
 Stations was first played in Christchurch in February 2014 and has been recorded by the CSO on Atoll (ACD314).